How Do You Break Down Advice To Determine How It Applies To You?

 Some people might not see that pieces, interpretations, or themes in the advice might not relate or apply to them.
-Very often, the best way to translate pieces of advice to a language which someone might understand better is to use an example from their life experiences.
+Very often, the best way to translate pieces of advice into a language which someone might better understand is to use an example from one’s life experiences.

 The Bottom Line: Always consider pieces of advice before either giving them or taking them.
 Open up your mind and figure out how they might apply to the recipient or to yourself if you are that recipient.